A very serious question for each of us in the Lenten daily devotional: Do you accept God’s miracles? Miracles are signs of God.

 Unbelief Seeks Excuses

 The Lord performed many miraculous signs to confirm His messianic mission and to fulfill the prophecies about the Messiah.
-From the powerful sign of God at the baptism in the Jordan River to the demand for Jesus to prove his credibility once again in this Gospel passage.
+From the mighty sign of God at the baptism in the Jordan River to the demand for Jesus to prove his credibility once again in this Gospel passage.

-But in this Gospel passage, we see that these people are demanding more and more, and they are not willing to seek the truth and to accept the signs of God.
+But in this Gospel passage, we see that these people are demanding more and more, and they are not willing to seek the truth and accept the signs of God.

 Doubt tries to Tempt God

 These attacks attempt to provoke God’s wisdom to bow to man’s desires.
 Satan did the same thing when he tempted Jesus in the wilderness (Matt.
 4:3-6).

 This is not a case of a legitimate desire for evidence and knowledge of the truth, such as John the Baptist asked for (Matt.
 11:3-5).

 Here the questioners are demonstrating their unbelief in God’s faithful love.
 That is why Jesus calls them a generation of adulterers.

 The most critical and final sign Jesus gives is the Resurrection from the dead.
 Jesus uses the story of the prophet Jonah to illustrate a prophecy about the future, of his resurrection from the dead on the third day.

 But people who have rejected Jesus’ previous miracles will also reject this, the most significant sign.